EdmundBenedict/lordcephei.github.io/pages/fplmtoverview.md

 <i>n</i><sub>2</sub> of the smooth density in <i>Y<sub>lm</sub></i>, inside each augmentation sphere.
 The total density is
 expressed as a sum of three independent densities: <i>n</i> = <i>n</i><sub>0</sub> + <i>n</i><sub>1</sub> – <i>n</i><sub>2</sub>.

 This turns out to be an extremely useful way to carry out the augmentation procedure.
-Quantities converge much more rapidly in the *l*-truncation in the augmentation sphere than occur in conventional augmented wave constructions.
+Quantities converge much more rapidly with *l* than in conventional augmented wave constructions.
 (The analysis is a little subtle; see the reference at the start of this document.)

 ### *Connection to the ASA packages*
 _____________________________________________